Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Inferred Properties of High-redshift Sources

 \subsection{Do Extreme Properties Lead To Extreme Ly$\alpha$?}

-A significant number of individual sources in our parent star-forming sample display strong ($\gtrsim30$ \AA) \lya\ emission.
-Characterizing the properties of such populations and determining whether they exhibit enhanced \textit{intrinsic} ionizing capabilities compared to their \lya-attenuated counterparts represents a key goal of \textit{JWST}.
-Moreover, a thorough understanding of their intrinsic properties is a prerequisite towards using them as tracers of Cosmic Reionization (e.g., through the opacity of \lya; \citealt{Mason2019b}).
+A significant number of individual sources in our star-forming sample display strong ($\gtrsim30$ \AA) \lya\ emission.
+Characterizing the properties of such populations and determining whether they exhibit enhanced intrinsic ionizing capabilities compared to their \lya-attenuated counterparts represents a key goal of JWST.
+Moreover, a thorough understanding of their intrinsic properties is a prerequisite toward using them as tracers of Cosmic Reionization (e.g., through the opacity of \lya; \citealt{Mason2019b}).

-We identify a sample of 57 \lya-emitters (LAEs; 13\% of our fiducial sample) via a combination of previous works (specifically \citealt{tang23}, \citealt{saxena23}, \citealt{saxena_faint}, and \citealt{napolitano24}) and visual inspection of our compiled spectra.
-For reference, 10/57 of the LAEs ($\sim17$\%) fall in the Abell 2744 field, 18/57 ($\sim32$\%) fall in the CANDELS-EGS field, 1/57 ($\sim2$\%) fall in the GOODS-North field, 24/57 ($\sim42$\%) fall in the GOODS-South field, 3/57 ($\sim5$\%) fall in the MACS 0647 field, and 1/57 ($\sim2$\%) fall in the RXJ2129 field.
-While the sample of LAEs is not sufficiently large to perform stacks in bins of global properties, it is large enough for a comparison to a stacked sample of redshift- and $M_{\rm UV}$-matched non-LAEs.
+We identify a sample of 54 LAEs (12\% of our fiducial sample) via a combination of previous works (specifically \citealt{tang23}, \citealt{saxena23}, \citealt{saxena_faint}, and \citealt{napolitano24}) and visual inspection of our compiled spectra.
+For reference, 10/54 of the LAEs ($\sim17$\%) fall in the Abell 2744 field, 16/54 ($\sim32$\%) fall in the CANDELS-EGS field, 1/54 ($\sim2$\%) fall in the GOODS-North field, 23/54 ($\sim42$\%) fall in the GOODS-South field, 3/54 ($\sim5$\%) fall in the MACS 0647 field, and 1/54 ($\sim2$\%) fall in the RXJ2129 field.
+While the main driver of Ly$\alpha$ visibility in each of these fields remains subject to debate, the variability is likely linked to a mixture of intrinsic galaxy properties, large-scale ionized bubbles, and cosmic variance.
+While the sample of LAEs used here is not sufficiently large to perform stacks in bins of global properties, it is large enough for a comparison to a stacked sample of redshift- and $M_{\rm UV}$-matched non-LAEs.